 Audubon Canyon Ranch

-Audubon Canyon Ranch protects our natural and human communities through land preservation, nature education, and conservation science.
-Audubon Canyon Ranch acts as guardian of a system of nature preserves spanning 26 properties in Marin, Sonoma and Lake counties.
+Organization Description: Audubon Canyon Ranch protects our natural and human communities through land preservation, nature education, and conservation science.
+Audubon Canyon Ranch acts as guardian of a system of nature preserves spanning 26 properties in Marin, Sonoma, and Lake counties.
 These 5,000 acres provide significant habitat to wildlife and have been placed in our care by generous donors to steward and protect in perpetuity.
 ACR works to improve global environmental health by conserving and stewarding valuable natural resources, managing for ecological resiliency, providing scientific solutions to ecosystem management, and teaching generations of conservationists in ways that strengthen natural and human communities.